Sparser Block-Sparse Attention via Token Permutation: Related Work

-Concurrent with our work, methods like SVG2~\citep{yang2025sparsevideogen2acceleratevideo} and PAROAttention~\citep{zhao2025paroattentionpatternawarereorderingefficient} show promise in accelerating visual generation models like Diffusion Transformers~\citep{peebles2023scalablediffusionmodelstransformers}, but their reliance on bidirectional attention makes them incompatible with the causal constraints of auto-regressive LLMs.
-PBS-Attn accelerates this by introducing a segmented permutation strategy, explicitly preserving inter-segment causality.
+\paragraph{Attention with Token Permutation} The idea of reordering tokens to optimize attention computation was pioneered by Reformer~\citep{kitaev2020reformerefficienttransformer}, which employs Locality-Sensitive Hashing (LSH) to bucket similar queries and keys, thereby reducing attention computation complexity.
+However, Reformer relies on a Shared-QK formulation, making it incompatible with modern pre-trained LLMs without significant architectural changes and retraining.
+In contrast, PBS-Attn is designed as a plug-and-play method and can be applied to any modern LLM without additional training.
+Concurrent to our work, MMInference~\citep{li2025mminference} applies modality-aware permutation to accelerate long-context VLM prefilling, with permutations driven by modality structure rather than data-dependent importance, making it inapplicable to text-only LLMs.
+SVG2~\citep{yang2025sparsevideogen2acceleratevideo} and PAROAttention~\citep{zhao2025paroattentionpatternawarereorderingefficient} show promise in accelerating visual generation models like Diffusion Transformers~\citep{peebles2023scalablediffusionmodelstransformers}, but their reliance on bidirectional attention makes them incompatible with the causal constraints of auto-regressive LLMs.
+PBS-Attn addresses this causality challenge by introducing a segmented permutation strategy, explicitly preserving inter-segment causality.